EMPA-Consulting/DevEduHub/README.md

 ## Join the Learning Journey!
 We are excited to see your contributions and to grow this repository into a rich hub of knowledge for developers at all stages of their learning journey.
 Happy coding and learning!

+### Where to find courses:
+- https://courses.webdevsimplified.com : Password can be found in bitwarden